gummif/SpESO/README.md

 About
 ----------------------

 Written by Gudmundur F. Adalsteinsson (2013-2014).
-This code is intended as a supplement to a journal article ([arXiv:1404.5653](http://arxiv.org/abs/1404.5653)) and a thesis to promote reproducible research in computational science.
+This code is intended as a supplement to a journal article ([arXiv:1404.5653](http://arxiv.org/abs/1404.5653)) and a thesis ([Paper 8916](http://digitalcommons.mcmaster.ca/opendissertations/8916)) to promote reproducible research in computational science.

 Copyright (c) 2014 Gudmundur Adalsteinsson (MIT License).
 See file LICENSE for license and warranty details.